guest271314/native-messaging-spidermonkey-shell/README.md

 [SpiderMonkey JavaScript/WebAssembly engine](https://spidermonkey.dev/) Shell does not expect to be used as a Native Messaging host.
 Stardard input and output are not specified by ECMA-262 so we have to work around that fact in this shell.

 JavaScript *runtimes* tested so far, include QuickJS, txiki.js, Deno, Node.js, Bun.
 Each process standard input and output differently.
-With the aforementioned runtimes we can maintain a persistent connect using `connectNative`.
+With the aforementioned runtimes we can maintain a persistent connection between client and host using [`connectNative()`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/connectNative).
 See [NativeMessagingHosts](https://github.com/guest271314/NativeMessagingHosts).

 While we use `connectNative` here instead of `sendNativeMessage` that is only to send a trailing `"\r\n\r\n"` for `readline()` to stop reading (blocking), echo the message back then call `disconnect()`, repeat for each message, to avoid the `js` shell hanging on subsequent messages from client to host.
 This means that the s